The more I travel, the more I am obsessed with creating the perfect minimalist packing list.

 After years of travelling and revising my minimalist packing list, I can honestly say I am quite happy with my current minimalist travel packing list.

-As a budget conscious solo female traveller who works remotely, it is important for me to have a one bag travel packing list where I can fit all my belongings into a carry-on that weighs less than 7kg.
-I like having a small backpack so I can move around easily and also I can save money from checking in my luggage.
+As a budget-conscious solo female traveller who works remotely, it is important for me to have a minimalist travel packing list where I can fit all my belongings into a carry-on that weighs less than 7kg.
+I like having a small backpack to move around easily and save money from checking in my luggage.

-I use the following travel packing list for almost all my trips.
-But mind you, I mostly go to warmer destinations and not have any particular activities in mind (i.e. multi-day hiking, snorkelling, etc).
-And the packing list is tailored for women (as I am not familiar with what toiletries men have to bring).
+I use the following minimalist travel packing list for almost all my trips.
+But mind you, I mostly go to warmer destinations like Singapore and Bali and do not have any particular activities (i.e. multi-day hiking, snorkelling, etc.).
+And the travel packing list is tailored for females (I am not familiar with what toiletries or other things men have to bring).

-Please use this packing list as a guideline to create your own packing list.
-Everyone has their own personal likes and dislikes and your trip may require you to bring certain items that are not part of this list.
-Use this list as a base and build on your own packing list that suits you.
+Please use this minimalist packing list as a guideline to create your own packing list.
+Everyone has their own personal likes and dislikes, and your trip may require you to bring certain items that are not part of this list.
+Use this list as a base and build on your own minimalist packing list that suits you.

 My Minimalist Packing List for Females